ozanMSFT/pytorch-wiki/Autograd-Basics.md

 Note that if you are working with native_functions.yaml, you need to use the CompositeImplicit key (which is the default if no dispatch at all is specified).

+An example of such operator is the `torch.narrow()` function for example.
+You can see it defined in native functions [here](https://github.com/pytorch/pytorch/blob/cb23976f9f304a6db62b612c83aae371a077031f/aten/src/ATen/native/native_functions.yaml#L3119-L3122).
+Other examples include all the backward formulas that live in [FunctionsManual.cpp](https://github.com/pytorch/pytorch/blob/master/torch/csrc/autograd/FunctionsManual.cpp) or python functions such as the lp-pooling implementation [here](https://github.com/pytorch/pytorch/blob/cb23976f9f304a6db62b612c83aae371a077031f/torch/nn/functional.py#L931-L953).

 ## Given an operator, how do I derive a backward formula for it?

 If you cannot use a composite function based on the table above, you will need to write the backward formula for your function by hand either in derivatives.yaml or in a custom Function.